About us

 University Division

-We are a department within the Division of Campus Life and Student Success.
+We are a department within the Division of Student Affairs.

 Meet our team